A First Look at the Newest Movie in the GOD’S NOT DEAD Franchise:

 “My best friend gave me the most beautiful diamond cross, which I wear every single day of my life.
 For me, that is the way I know that God is watching me, and I feel so lucky and loved.”

 GOD’S NOT DEAD: A LIGHT IN DARKNESS opens nationwide March 30, 2018.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!